 To streamline this process, most businesses keep a repository of all vendors they regularly procure their assets from.
 This helps them speed up the process, and reduces the manual labor of searching for the vendors, fetching their information, and sending them purchase orders manually.

 Since the rapid adoption of ITAM tools, most organizations can now automate their procurement processes with vendor management capabilities in the IT asset management software.
-For the hardware vendors, they can just check if the required assets are available before automatically sending out pre-designed invoices.
+The hardware vendors, can check if the required assets are available before automatically sending out pre-designed invoices.
 Similarly, they can send timely renewal requests for software licenses, request more seats, or put in requests for different licensing plans.

 Robust ITAM tools make the acquisition process a lot quicker for IT teams by offering barcode, QR code, and RFID code scanning options.
 If you are procuring assets in bulk, you can just scan them, assign them unique identifiers in your ITAM solution, and start tracking their usage in real-time.